timothycdc/Goertzel/readme.md

 Goertzel
 ========

-Arduino Library implementation of the Goertzel algorithm
+Arduino Library implementation of the Goertzel algorithm, originally written by [jacobrosenthal]([url](https://github.com/jacobrosenthal/Goertzel)).
+Adapted fixes for running on an SAMD Arduino Metro M0